Reading Time: 7 minutes

 However, there were some cars that marked turning points within their era.
 Let’s take a look at the cars and events that changed the history of automobiles as we know it.

-1940s – The Original Jeep & Ford F-Series Pickup
+1940s Modern Car History – The Original Jeep & Ford F-Series Pickup

 The Allies used the Willys-Overland Jeep to win World War II, thanks to its rugged design.
 As the automobile evolved, this military vehicle’s influence remained strong in modern vehicles; just look at the modern Jeep Wrangler.

 During the same period, the Ford F-Series pickup truck became popular.
-New models are still ranked some of the best selling vehicles in America eight decades later.
-In 1997, the Ford F-Series sold 746,111, and in 2018, a whopping 909,330 units were sold in the United States alone.
+New models still ranks as some of the best selling vehicles in America eight decades later.
+In 1997, the Ford F-Series sold 746,111.
+Following this, a whopping 909,330 units sold in the United States alone.

 When France made its automotive comeback after World War II, it did so with a bang.
 The Citroën DS set new standards in both styling and technology.